3ls3/TheProjectionWizard/documentation/metadata_usage.md

 - Always use `storage.read_metadata(run_id)` or `storage.read_json(run_id, constants.METADATA_FILENAME)`
 - Validate that required keys exist before accessing them
 - Convert dictionary data to Pydantic objects when available for type safety
+- **Check status.json for pipeline failures** before proceeding with downstream stages

 ### Writing Metadata
 - Always read existing metadata first, then update specific keys
 - Use `storage.write_metadata(run_id, metadata_dict)` for atomic writes
 - Include timestamps for audit trails
 - Validate data types before writing
+- **Update status.json appropriately** when stages fail or complete

 ### Error Handling
 - If required metadata is missing, fail gracefully with clear error messages
 - Check for partially completed stages using status.json in addition to metadata
 - Don't assume metadata structure - always validate
+- **Check for validation failures** in status.json before running downstream stages

+### Pipeline Failure Management
+- **Validation stage** can now fail the entire pipeline if data quality is too poor
+- All downstream stages (prep, automl, explain) check for validation failure before executing
+- Status is managed via `status.json` with clear error messages for debugging
+- Frontend prevents navigation to downstream steps when validation has failed

 ### Extending the Pipeline
 - Add new metadata fields to existing dictionaries rather than top-level keys when possible
 - Document new metadata fields in this file
 - Consider backward compatibility when modifying existing metadata structure
 - Use Pydantic schemas when adding complex metadata structures
+- **Implement prerequisite checks** for new stages that depend on validation success

 ## Common Pitfalls to Avoid